Phone: 780.378.6130 Email: email@example.com Hours: 8 a.m. - 4 p.m.

 In addition to the common guidelines outlined on the Transfer and Credit Options section and on the Transfer Credit Request Form (PDF), your program has other advanced credit requirements that are applied to each request including:

 If you do not qualify for transfer credit or credential recognition, Prior Learning Assessment and Recognition (PLAR) may be an option.

 Contact the program for additional information about Advanced Credit.

-The Pre-employment Auto Body Repair programs takes just 15 weeks to prepare you for an entry-level position in the auto body trade.
-Studies include industry regulations, component removal and installation, substrate preparations, welding, and basic sheet metal repair.
+The Pre-Employment Auto Body Repair programs take just 15 weeks to prepare you for an entry-level position in the auto body trade.
+Studies include industry regulations, component removal and installation, substrate preparations, and basic sheet metal repair.